powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 This module should be used to create svgs from the CIM-CGMES DL (Diagram Layout) profile.

 **single-line-diagram-force-layout**
-This module provides a layout for substation diagrams based on the [Force Atlas 2](https://github.com/gephi/gephi/wiki/Force-Atlas-2) algorithm.
+This module provides a layout for substation diagrams based on a basic force layout algorithm.

 **single-line-diagram-iidm-extensions**
 This module defines extensions to attach diagram information to networks.